-Existing law regulates sale transactions of real property, including requiring real property sales contracts to include specified disclosures.
+Existing law regulates sale transactions of real property.
 On January 7, 2025, the Governor proclaimed a state of emergency to exist in the Counties of Los Angeles and Ventura due to fire and windstorm conditions that caused multiple fires.
-Executive Order No. N-7-25, signed by the Governor on January 14, 2025, prohibits a buyer from making an unsolicited offer to an owner of real property located in specified ZIP Codes in the County of Los Angeles to purchase the real property for an amount less than what the fair market value of the property was on January 6, 2025.
+Executive Order No. N-7-25, signed by the Governor on January 14, 2025, prohibited a buyer from making an unsolicited offer to an owner of real property located in specified ZIP Codes in the County of Los Angeles to purchase the real property for an amount less than what the fair market value of the property was on January 6, 2025.
 Executive Order No. N-17-25 expanded that prohibition to include real properties in additional specified ZIP Codes.
-Executive Order No. N-7-25 imposes the prohibition for 3 months from January 14, 2025.
+Subsequent executive orders extended the prohibition until July 1, 2025.
 Existing law makes a violation of the executive order a misdemeanor, as specified.

 Existing law, the Real Estate Law, provides for the licensure and regulation of real estate brokers and salespersons by the Real Estate Commissioner, the chief officer of the Department of Real Estate within the Business, Consumer Services, and Housing Agency.
 Existing law makes a willful violation of the Real Estate Law a crime.

-This bill would prohibit a buyer from making an unsolicited offer to purchase residential real property in the ZIP Codes in the County of Los Angeles covered by the above-described executive orders.
-The bill would require a buyer and seller to execute a written attestation affirming compliance with this provision, as specified, prior to the transfer of title, which, if signed, would create a presumption that the accepted offer was solicited by the seller, as specified.
-The bill would require a county recorder to require that the signed attestation be attached to the deed or other conveyance of title as a condition of recording the transfer of title.
-Because the bill would expand the crime of perjury and impose a new duty on county recorders, the bill would impose a state-mandated local program.
+This bill would prohibit a person, as defined, from making an unsolicited offer to purchase residential real property in certain ZIP Codes in the County of Los Angeles covered by the above-described executive orders and other specified ZIP Codes in the Counties of Los Angeles and Ventura.
+The bill would define "unsolicited offer to purchase" for this purpose.
+The bill would require the buyer and seller, before the transfer of title in the purchase of residential real property subject to the above-described prohibition, to execute a written attestation affirming compliance with that prohibition, which, if signed, would create a presumption that the accepted offer was solicited by the seller, as specified.
+The bill would require the buyer to record the signed attestation as an attachment to the deed or other conveyance of title when recording the transfer of title, as specified.
+Because the bill would expand the crime of perjury, the bill would impose a state-mandated local program.

-This bill would repeal these provisions on January 1, 2027.
+This bill would make these provisions severable, would make these provisions operative 30 days after the effective date of the bill, and would repeal these provisions on January 1, 2027.

-This bill would make legislative findings and declarations as to the necessity of a special statute for the County of Los Angeles.
+This bill would make legislative findings and declarations as to the necessity of a special statute for the Counties of Los Angeles and Ventura.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.